Days to Expiry — Option Selling Analyzer logo

 Remember that every roll extends your time in the trade and ties up capital that could deploy elsewhere.
 Sometimes the best adjustment is no adjustment—accepting assignment and transitioning to a wheel strategy or taking the loss and moving on.

-The traders who master rolling tested puts don't eliminate losses; they manage them systematically, keeping losses small and letting winners compound through disciplined mechanical execution.
+The traders who master the rolling tested puts strategy don't eliminate losses; they manage them systematically, keeping losses small and letting winners compound through disciplined mechanical execution.